 Coherence in successive censuses, as measured by the intra-cohort comparison method, is a strong statistical test.
 Nonetheless intra-cohort coherence is rarely assessed because the method is difficult to apply unless the microdata are integrated.
-However, once integrated into a single database, such as the case with samples disseminated by IPUMS-International, the method is easily applied to variables characterized by a "rite-of-passage," such as graduation from primary, secondary, or tertiary schooling, literacy, children ever-born, ever-married, etc. Researchers must understand that the IPUMS-International integrations are performed ex-post-facto.
-The National Statistical Agency-owners of the data are not responsible for the decisions taken to design the IPUMS system nor for the resulting integrated codes.
-In contrast, Eurostat's Census Hub dissemination platform was constructed by European statistical offices before the 2010-round of censuses were taken so that integration of concepts, definitions, and categories was designed into the system prior to the actual taking of the censuses.
+However, once integrated into a single database, such as the case with samples disseminated by IPUMS-International, the method is easily applied to variables characterized by a "rite-of-passage," such as graduation from primary, secondary, or tertiary schooling.

+Researchers must understand that the IPUMS-International integrations are performed expost-facto.
+The National Statistical Agency-owners of the data- are not responsible for the decisions taken to design the IPUMS system nor for the resulting integrated codes.
+In contrast, Eurostat's Census Hub dissemination platform was constructed by European statistical offices before the 2010-round censuses were taken so that integration of concepts, definitions, and categories was designed into the system prior to the actual taking of the 2011 censuses.5

-The challenge for the IPUMS integration team is to deal with statistical facts as they exist in each individual set of microdata with no input on census definitions or designs.
+The challenge for the IPUMS team is to deal with statistical facts as they exist in each individual census without the benefit of input on census definitions or designs.
 Thanks to the widespread acceptance of United Nations Statistics Division's Principles and Recommendations for Population and Housing Censuses, harmonization of census concepts and categories is possible to a greater or lesser degree.